 Lean Thinking, by James P. Womack and Daniel T. Jones, covers the five principles of Lean manufacturing.
 Although the book is primarily focused on Toyota's achievement in revolutionizing manufacturing, the principles of Lean manufacturing can benefit organizations of every type.

 The value a customer places upon products and services determines how much money they are willing to pay for them (or if they want to pay for it at all).
-Lean thinkers insist on understanding exactly what drives customer value, including understanding what problem they are trying to solve.
-Great focus is placed on what the customer will pay for very specific products, features and service offerings.
-Once this is determined, the producer if responsible for determining how cost and waste can be eliminated so that the product can be delivered profitably at the price the customer is willing to pay.
+Lean thinkers insist on understanding precisely what drives customer value, including understanding what problem they are trying to solve.
+Critical focus is placed on what the customer will pay for specific products, features, and service offerings.
+Once this is determined, the producer is responsible for determining how cost and waste can be eliminated so that the product can be delivered profitably at the price the customer is willing to pay.